RMS Oceanic: Career

 Oceanic was launched on 14 January 1899, an event watched by over 50,000 people.
 She would be the largest and last British liner to be launched in the 19th century.
 Following her fitting out and sea trials, she left Belfast for Liverpool on the 26 August that year, and when she arrived she was opened to the public and press where she was received with great fanfare.
 She departed Liverpool on her maiden voyage to New York on 6 September, under the command of Captain John G. Cameron.
 Thomas Ismay had planned to be on board but was by this stage too unwell.
 She completed the voyage in 6 days 2 hours and 37 minutes at an average speed of 19.57 kn and arrived at New York to a rapturous welcome.
 One disappointing feature which soon became apparent in service was the tendency for the ship to experience excessive vibration at full speed, due in part to her long and narrow design.
 To avoid this problem it was soon found necessary to operate her at a service speed of 19.5 kn, lower than her planned service speed of 21 kn.

 The early years of Oceanics career were fairly eventful, as she was well received by the public on both sides of the Atlantic.
-Between 1900 and 1906, she bested her main rivals, Cunard's speed queens Campania and Lucania, as well as her own running mates for westbound crossings.
+Between 1900 and 1906, she was the most popular liner on the North Atlantic, carrying more passengers than her main rivals, Cunard's speed queens Campania and Lucania, as well as her own running mates Teutonic and Majestic for westbound crossings.

 In 1900, she was struck by lightning while at dock at Liverpool and lost the top of her mainmast.
 On 4 August that year while berthed at New York harbour, she was threatened by a serious fire in a cargo hold of the which was docked adjacent to her.
 The fire was brought under control before it could spread to Oceanic.
 On 7 August 1901 in a heavy fog, near Tuskar Rock, Ireland, Oceanic was involved in a collision with the small Waterford Steamship Company Kincora, sinking the smaller vessel and killing seven.

 On 18 November 1904, four days out from New York, Oceanic encountered strong gales, stormy seas and snow, the battering the ship took from the sea stove in two portholes, which allowed a considerable amount of water to enter the ship.

 In 1905, 45 of the ship's firemen mutinied in protest at the unpleasant working conditions in the ship's boiler rooms, which resulted in the conviction and imprisonment of 33 stokers.